olivDiogo/SmartHome/docs/sprints/sprint5/readme.md

  - support data persistence using JPA
  - support data persistence using Spring
- - get a list of all measurement of a device in a room, in a given period
+- get a list of all unit of a device in a room, in a given period
  - get the maximum instantaneous temperature difference between a device in the room and the outside, in a given period.